Athletics at the 1900 Summer Olympics – Men's 400 metres: Semifinals

 In the first round, there were three heats.
 They were held on July 14.
 The top two runners in each advanced to the final.

 Semifinal 1

 This heat, featuring four American runners, resulted in an easy win for Long and the top three spots for the United States team.

 Semifinal 2

 Again, an American won the heat easily.
 Schulz took second place to qualify for the final.

 Semifinal 3

 The United States runners again took all three of the top spots in this heat.

 Final

-Boardman, Lee, and Moloney withdrew because the final was held on a Sunday.
-Long and Holland did start, however, and Long led the entire way to win by five yards, with Schultz 20 yards behind the Americans.
+Boardman, Lee, and Moloney all withdrew because the final was held on a Sunday, but Long and Holland elected to start.

+Long led the entire way to beat Holland by five yards, with Schultz finishing 20 yards behind the Americans.